psd/doctate/README.md

 ## Why would I do this?

-Tools can help editors ensure consistent naming in documents and make global changes, eg. when an organisation changes its name.
+Tools can help editors ensure consistent naming in documents and make global changes, for example, to update the text when an organisation changes its name.

 Improving the precision of links helps with search and analysis, especially where the same text can refer to multiple things.